 Lao Cooking Course on an Organic Farm in the Luang Prabang Countryside

 We’re doing a morning market walk, followed by a Lao cooking course on an organic farm in the Luang Prabang countryside, with sous-chef Anousith from the beautiful Amantaka resort.
-When I ask Anousith where he’s from, he responds “Luang Prabang,” and grins, “But my home town is the morning market.”
+When I ask Anousith where he’s from, he responds “Luang Prabang,” and grins.
+“But my home is the morning market.”

-It’s early morning in Luang Prabang and while the sleepy town is just starting to come to life, the bustling morning market has been busy since 3am when vendors started arriving from rural villages and the Mekong river.
-For many, there was a couple of hours of travel to get here too.
+It’s early morning in Luang Prabang and while the sleepy town is just starting to come to life, the bustling morning market has been busy since 3am, when vendors started arriving from rural villages and the Mekong river.
+For many of them, there was a couple of hours of travel to get here.

-Anousith has been cooking in Luang Prabang for 10 years and has worked at the Amantaka for 2 years and the experience shows.
-As we stroll, Anousith introduces us to the different produce for sale and explains its use.
+Anousith has been cooking in Luang Prabang for 10 years and has worked at the Amantaka resort for two years and the experience shows.
+As we stroll, Anousith introduces us to the different vegetables, fruit, roots, leaves, and herbs for sale and explains its use.
 He also introduces us to his mother and aunts, who sell fermented fish at the market.

-There is a great variety of produce on offer, perhaps even more than at Phousi market, and each has a specific role to play in the oeuvre of local dishes.
-Sugar cane “only for dessert”, Bamboo shoots “used in soups”, riverweed “used with pork”, chilli wood “for stews”, Anousita explains.
+There is a great variety of produce on offer (perhaps even more than at Phousi market, which we visited the day before and were impressed with) and each ingredient we’re introduced to has a specific role to play in the oeuvre of local dishes: sugar cane is “only for dessert,” Anouisth reveals.
+Bamboo shoots are important to soups.
+River-weed (like seaweed but from the river) is used with pork, and chilli wood for stews, the chef explains.
 The fresh greens are amazing: different lettuces, spinaches, mint, basil, coriander, dill, spring onion, and several types of eggplant.

 A short while later we’re being driven out to the organic farm in the bucolic Luang Prabang countryside where the Amantaka offers their Lao cooking course.
 Lush and green, surrounded by mountains, it’s an idyllic spot.
 But it’s more than just a farm, it’s a sustainable community enterprise.